 It is credited Bequest of Erskine Hewitt.

-- Radcliffe Camera Architectural Model
+- Model of the Radcliffe Camera Architectural Model

 - Gift of Eugene V. and Clare E. Thaw.